Homemade Asian pickled red onions

 Pickling spices for Asian pickled red onion

-• 1/2 tsp of salt—I use fine granulated salt. it’s easily accessible since I use it for fermentation a lot.
-You can also use fine sea salt, pickling salt, and kosher salt, which are the best choices for pickling.
+• Salt — Fine sea salt, pickling salt, and kosher salt are all good options.
 Avoid table salt with non-caking materials that will result in your brine being cloudy and too salty.

-I use four combinations of whole Chinese five spices.
-Never do with the powdered version, as it can result in a stronger taste and cloudy-looking brine.
-Even if you don’t have all four types, I recommend not to miss the Sichuan pepper and cinnamon stick for a unique combination of the floral notes.
-My combination of pickling spices for this recipe
+• Spices I use clove, star anise, a small stick of cinnamon, and Sichuan peppercorn.
+Avoid using powdered one or Chinese 5 spices, they can result in a stronger taste and cloudy-looking brine.
+Even if you don’t have all four types, try not to miss the Sichuan pepper and cinnamon stick for mild spice notes.

 How to make Asian pickled red onions